 Accuracy and Disclaimer

-WARNING: This calculator is for educational and preliminary estimation purposes ONLY.
-It does NOT replace professional structural engineering analysis.
-Never use these results for actual construction without review by a licensed Professional Engineer (PE).
-Improper structural design can result in catastrophic failure and loss of life.
+WARNING: This calculator is for educational reference and preliminary estimation purposes ONLY.
+Results do not replace professional structural engineering analysis.
+Never specify, fabricate, or install any structural member based solely on these calculations.
+All structural design must be reviewed and stamped by a licensed Professional Engineer (PE) in accordance with applicable building codes.
+Improper structural design can result in catastrophic failure, property damage, injury, or death.

 Conclusion